MichaelWen24/EE551-finalproject/README.md

 ----
 How to Run This Program Without MongoDB:
 -
+•   Having python 3.7 operating environment
+•   Install Scrapy package in your environment by using "pip install scrapy"
+•   Install mongoDB package in your environment by using "pip install pymongo"
 •   Please comment the code line 67-69 in file "settings.py" like below

         #    ITEM_PIPELINES = {